 At first glance, this very darling little girl's room appears to be just that-- a very adorable kid room with perfectly paired vintage furniture, kilim rug, and clever art that is neither too youthful nor too grown up.
-The precise pops of pastel color may initially distract you from its thoughtful organization, but open one of the closet doors or dresser drawers and you'll realize that this is not just any little girl's room, but the room of a little girl whose mother runs the game-changing organization and styling company here in Austin.
-We spent an afternoon in her family's new Pemberton home to get a peek at how she pulls it all together in her own space.
-I'm not at all exaggerating when I say that less than 24 hours later I was at the Container Store filling up a cart.
-I've always struggled finding the best way to organize Parker's room.
-Even after a major clean out it seems just a matter of days before it's back to where it started, but the way Margaret pulls together a kid room gives me hope!
-Keep reading for all of Margaret's tips... and I would love to know your own tricks for keeping kid spaces tidy.
+The precise pops of pastel color may initially distract you from its thoughtful organization, but open one of the closet doors or dresser drawers and you'll realize that this is not just any little girl's room, but the room of a little girl whose mother is extremely on top of it.
+We spent an afternoon in her family's Austin home to get a peek at how she pulls it all together in these thoughtfully curated kid spaces.
+Keep reading for all of Margaret's tips...

 1. Allow for kid height storage - backpacks on hooks that are hung at the mid point of a door, not the top, shoe storage that is accessible so they are able to grab and go and then return and put away (in our case the vertical cubbies work perfectly.), a low clothing rod for hanging items or a stool that allows them to grab hanging clothes (what we do).